 Myth #5: There is one and only one way to convey the original author’s intended meaning.

 Describe one of your friends to a stranger.
-If we all pick the same friend, we could all give accurate descriptions that would allow the stranger to correctly identify our friend in a crowded room — and the descriptions need not be the same.
-For example, I could say the “redhead” and you could say “the one with glasses” and both could allow the stranger to identify our friend.
+If we all pick the same friend, we could all give accurate descriptions that would allow the stranger to identify our friend in a crowded room—and the descriptions need not be the same.
+For example, I could say the “redhead” and you could say “the one with glasses.”
+Both could allow the stranger to identify our friend.

-In the same way, “inspiration” means the ideas were inspired, not necessarily the particular words.
+In the same way, “inspiration” means God inspired the concepts, not particular words.
 Don’t misunderstand; I believe every word of Scripture is inspired in that its meaning is accurate, true and complete.
 But I also believe the authors had more than one way to convey their message.
 God can speak in any number and variety of ways.

 Photo by Ben White on Unsplash